 - Place a serving plate upside down on top of the cake pan, then holding the pan and the plate tightly together, invert them quickly (but carefully).
 Lift off the cake pan.
 If some of the pineapple are stuck to the pan, remove them and place them back on top of the cake.
 Let the cake cool for at least another 30 minutes, then serve warm or at room temperature.

-- The cake can be stored in an airtight container at room temperature for up to 2 days.
+- The cake can be stored in an airtight container and store at room temperature for up to 2 days and in the freezer for a month.